gershwin-desktop/gershwin-documentation/FILESYSTEMLAYOUT.md

 ## Gerswhin File System Layout

-This is a proposal for layout that better aligns with the original concept of domains.
+This is the layout Gershwin is moving to that better aligns with the original concept of domains.
+It will be proposed to the GNUstep project for integration so packagers can make use of it.

 ```
 #